sanketsbrush/Godot-menu-template/README.md

 Add this folder in your project to use it.

-This is Godot game engine 3d game ui template.
+This is Godot game engine 3d game menu template.

 Using this UI template you can control:
-Graphics, audio / volumedb ,window ,customize controls.
+Graphics, audio ,window ,customize controls.

 ⚠️ Motion blur is not available at the monent.